 I notice a drop in followers when I don’t post for a few days on my cat’s Instagram account, so can imagine the issue is much worse for a real brand (no offense, Gloria.)
 Ensure you post consistently to make sure your customers don’t forget about you.

 - Pay attention to analytics.
 Conduct a simple experiment by posting every day for a week, then every other day the next week, twice a day the next week, and focus on your results to figure out how much content your audience wants.
 You can also post a poll to your Instagram Story where you straight-up ask your audience—something I’ve seen brands get great results from.

 - Test different times.
 Your lack of engagement might not be due to the frequency of your posts, but because of timing.
-Follow our data on the best time to post on social media and then test a variety of times to get optimal results.
+Follow our data on the best time to post on Instagram and then test a variety of times to get optimal results.